aayushmau5/phoenix.aayushsahu.com/README.md

 - Forum: https://elixirforum.com/c/phoenix-forum
 - Source: https://github.com/phoenixframework/phoenix

-## TODO:

-- Think about settings up a "demo" page for view only access
-- Move get and check calls to "upsert"(but will this incur more complexity?).
-- Add admin tool(https://github.com/tfwright/live_admin or https://github.com/mojotech/torch or kaffy)
-- Move dashboard and spotify data into stream(currently stream doesn't support filtering, sorting, etc without being hacky)

 ## Internals

 ### Dashboard

-All the data is stored on redis.
+All the data is stored on Postgres.
 The first render shows dummy data.
-As soon as liveview connection is established, we fetch data from redis, and current user on the website count(using Presence) and update the client.
+As soon as liveview connection is established, we fetch data from postgres, and current user on the website count(using Presence) and update the client.
 Liveview also subscribes(through Phoenix PubSub) to a particular topic(with "update:" prefix) to get some updates.

 Whenever data is updated(a new user visits my website/blog), we send a pubsub message to a that "update:<topic>" topic.
 The liveview gets a message on this topic, fetches latest data from redis and presence count, and updates the liveview.

 High overview on how everything fits together:

 ![Illustration](dashboard-working.png)

+## TODO:

+- Think about settings up a "demo" page for view only access
+- Move get and check calls to "upsert"(but will this incur more complexity?).
+- Add admin tool(https://github.com/tfwright/live_admin or https://github.com/mojotech/torch or kaffy)
+- Move dashboard and spotify data into stream(currently stream doesn't support filtering, sorting, etc without being hacky)